Top of page Skip to main content

 Changes from previous year

 Treasury established this performance measure in the Corporate Plan 2022–23 with the target set during the first year.
-The performance measure includes the target for 2024–25 and forward years.
+There are no changes for the 2025–26 reporting period.

 Intended result 2.2

-Treasury’s policy advice on the prudential regulatory framework contributes to the stability of Australia's financial system and provides confidence to consumers and investors, supporting economic growth.
+Treasury’s policy advice on prudential and financial market infrastructure issues contributes to the stability of Australia's financial system and provides confidence to consumers and investors, supporting economic growth.

 Performance measure 6